2015 - Volume #39, Issue #6, Page #11

 Amazing One-Pass Machine Puts Up 5-Strand Fence Fast

-“I was managing a large ranch and we needed a lot of labor to put up fence,” explains Lloyd Quantz, Greenedge Precision Fencing.
+“I was managing a large ranch, and we needed a lot of labor to put up fence,” explains Lloyd Quantz, Greenedge Precision Fencing.
 “Our electric fences were good, but staples were either shorting out the wire or kinking it so it broke.
 Staples popping out was also a problem, and insulators were the weakest part of the system.”

-With more powerful fencers on the market, Quantz started putting wires through the posts, for both electric and non-electric fences.
+With more powerful fencers on the market, Quantz started putting wires through the posts for electric and non-electric fences.
 After doing it manually for a while, he began working on an automated system.
 The Fencemaker was the result - a tracked vehicle with a post carrier in the front and the automated fencing system attached to its side.

 “It had to be a big enough tracked carrier to allow the fencing unit to move 18 in. laterally and 30 degrees in and out.
 ASV had a heavy-duty undercarriage that worked,” says Quantz.